- General School-Wide Behavior Expectations

 SCHOOL MEDIA CENTER

-Sexton Mountain students and staff have access to technology.
-Students will have regular time in the technology lab.
-Computers and tablets are also in each of the classrooms, grade level common areas, and the library.
+Sexton Mountain students and staff have access to a maker space.
+Students will have regular time in this space.
+Computers and tablets are in each of the classrooms, grade level common areas, and the library.
 Students will have access to the Internet unless a parent provides a written request otherwise.
 We teach students our expectations to be safe consumers and producers of technology.

 Students have music class regularly.
 In music class, the students sing, dance and play instruments.
 Additionally, they learn about composers and different kinds of music.